GamesCreatorsClub/GCCPiWarsBlog/posts/2018/04/21/competition.md

 ## 14:15 Minimal Maze

 Now - there's another challenge which we though we would ace, almost like we did it last time.
-Oh, last time lack of knowledge of rules and lack of any help from judge lost us a few points - we could have rescued our rover and had more successful runs than we originally had.
+Last time lack of knowledge of rules and lack of any help from judge lost us a few points - we could have rescued our rover and had more successful runs than we originally had.
 This time we were ready but at the same time confident that we wouldn't need it at all!
 Oh, how wrong we were...